-The announced deadline for filing an online application to the School Psychology Program for Fall 2019 admission is Dec.
-2, 2019.
+The announced deadline for filing an online application to the School Psychology Program for Fall 2021 admission is December 1st, 2020.
 Applications are considered to be complete when we have received all of the following: UMD Graduate School Application, Personal Statement, School Psychology Supplemental Application, GRE scores sent directly to the University by ETS (institution code 5814), transcripts of undergraduate and graduate work with degree posted, and three letters of reference.
 Additional materials such as a resume, a writing sample, or other relevant material will strengthen your application.
 All materials must be submitted through the Graduate School's application system.
 Note: Due to COVID-19 we are not requiring GRE scores to be submitted for the current application cycle (applicants intending to enter for the 2021-2022 school year).

 The admissions committee considers the overall strength of the application, based on the following information: (a) undergraduate GPA, (b) previous graduate GPA if applicable, (c) Graduate Record Exam (Verbal, Quantitative, and Writing), (d) applicant's goals and objectives in relation to those of the program, (e) undergraduate and/or graduate major - or demonstration of competence in the content areas listed below as prerequisites, and (f) letters of reference.